Lena Luthor: Earth-9

-An alternate universe variant of Lena Thorul from Earth-9 appears in Tangent Comics: Wonder Woman #1 (September 1998).
+An alternate universe version of Lena Thorul from Earth-9 appears in Tangent Comics: Wonder Woman #1 (September 1998).
 This version was an Element Girl scientist who saw the inevitable futility of the gender war between the Element Girl and Beast Boy Gothamites; feeling that both sides had lost touch with each other and their true potential and that they are stronger together.
 Seeking to create a symbol of what the Gothamites could be if they united, she uses outlawed technology to create a unique and powerful female Gothamite with attributes from the Element Girls and Beast Boys that she named Wanda.
 However, both sides saw Wanda as an abomination and killed Lena for creating her.